Emergent voronoi test upload

 end

-There is only one version of this model, created about 11 years ago by David Weintrop.
+There is only one version of this model, created over 11 years ago by David Weintrop.

 Attached files